reneverland/CBIT-AiStudio/README.md

 > **Latest Optimized Interface Demo** - Showcasing the new user-friendly interface design and one-click generation functionality

 📹 **Demo Video**: [`showcase_instruction_2025-10-02 13.42.46.mov`](./showcase_instruction_2025-10-02%2013.42.46.mov)

+> Note: Due to file size limitations, the demo video is not included in the Git repository.
+Please contact the developer for access.

 **Key Features Demonstrated**:
 - 🚀 **One-Click Generation**: Simplified workflow, generate images by simply entering prompts